January 2017 North American ice storm: Oregon

 The storm impacted Portland, Oregon on January 10, 2017.
 Blizzard conditions caused Interstate 84 to close between Troutdale, Oregon and Hood River, Oregon.
 Governor Kate Brown declared a state of emergency in Oregon, and the mayor Ted Wheeler declared a state of emergency for the city of Portland, Oregon on January 11.
 Downtown Portland received 11 inches of snow in a 12-hour period, making it the largest snowstorm for the city in twenty years.
-A basketball game between Portland Trail Blazers and Detroit Pistons was postponed.
+Crater Lake National Park temporarily closed due to the snow, as well as an avalanche caused by the storm.

 California

 On January 13, 2017, the storm caused snowfall in the mountains near San Diego.

 Midwest

 Missouri

 On January 13, 2017, the storm covered Missouri with freezing rain, causing hazardous driving conditions and scattered power outages.
 Lambert Airport canceled most of its flights due to the ice.
 Missouri Governor Eric Greitens declared a state of emergency and called up the Missouri National Guard.
 The Missouri Department of Transportation reported that it responded to about 100 crashes on January 13, 2017.
 A woman from Crystal City, Missouri died while driving in on an ice-covered bridge.
 The start time of a National Football League divisional playoff game between the Kansas City Chiefs and Pittsburgh Steelers in Kansas City, Missouri on January 15 was changed from 12:05 p.m.
 CST to 7:20 p.m.
 CST due to the weather forecast.

 On January 14, two more traffic fatalities were attributed to the effects of the storm.
 One man from Ravenwood, Missouri slid off the road while another man died in a pileup.